leokite/crowd_funding/README.md

 Crowdfunding
 ---
-This is a experimental crowdfunding application using Ethereum.
+This is an experimental crowdfunding application using Ethereum.

 # Dependency

 * Ethereum
+* Truffle
 * Ganache
 * npm